Kumar19Aditya/Resume-Checker-using-NLP/README.md

    ```

 2. **Install Required Libraries**:
-   Create a `requirements.txt` file in your project directory with the following content:
+   Create a `Requirements.txt` file in your project directory with the following content:
    ```
    streamlit
    PyPDF2